 How long should implants last?

 Just as we like to see teeth last for your entire life, the goal with implants is to see them last for the rest of your life.
+Just like teeth, implants can develop gum disease if we don’t look after them, so good homecare remains as important as ever.
 Crowns, whether they are on teeth or implants, can wear out over the years but are straightforward to replace.
 Most implants are for the long term, provided that you look after them with regular homecare and professional dental care.